 To build your online reputation, create a profile on LinkedIn.
-The more complete and accurate your profile is, higher will be its rank.
-Share your basic information such as your areas of interests, your medical expertise, your qualifications, your professional journey, name, address, and phone numbers.
+The more complete and accurate your profile is, the higher you’ll rank.
+Share your basic information such as your areas of interest, your medical expertise, your qualifications, your professional journey, name, address, and phone numbers.

 Here are some useful tips to create an eye-catching profile and make the most of your presence on LinkedIn:

 - Use a professional picture of yourself

 - Create a personalized headline